zyteo/BaoBae/readme.md

 Polish up code for the cart / bought items such that the items update properly.
 MVP completed, will now move on to styling.

+- 18 Nov: Will refine project based on 1 to 1 discussion.
+Removed react fragments which was causing the "Each child in a list.." warning.
+Work on styling
+Refine search for item types

 ```

 ### MVP complete!